emmastotz/responsive-portfolio/README.md

-# responsive-portfolio
-Adding in responsiveness features to first homework

 ### **Responsive Portfolio**
-#### Adding in responsiveness to first portfolio using media queries.
+#### Adding in responsiveness to first portfolio project using media queries.

 ##### Overview
 * assets (contains all images used in this project)